-If you live in a small one-story home, you can probably use a roof rake to reach most or all of your roof and keep it snow-free by routinely raking the snow off.
+If you live in a small one-story home, you can probably use a roof rake or roof snow broom to reach most or all of your roof and keep it snow-free by routinely raking the snow off.
+(Here’s a roof rake we recommend, and a roof-rake set we use and recommend.)
 If you live in a taller home, roof-raking is an excellent way to clear the overhangs.
 This can help relieve excess weight on the weakest part of your roof (the overhangs) as well as aid in ice dam prevention.

 Of course, roof-raking has its limitations.
 Unless you live in a one-story home, it’s often hard to rake any higher than the overhangs, even if you buy extension rods for your rake.
 It’s also difficult to use a roof rake to clear the snow out of your roof valleys (because the rake is flat and the surface is angular).
 In addition, roof-raking often isn’t particularly effective at removing wet, heavy, or hardened snow from your roof.